Surge Protection: Whole House Vs. Power Strips

 But Won’t Insurance Replace All My Damaged Electronics?

 Don’t count on a basic homeowner’s policy to cover all your electronic devices.
 You should have a conversation with your insurance agent to determine exactly what is covered in your current policy.
 Some companies offer optional coverage and others include this in the basic policy, it just depends.
+Be proactive and make sure you are aware of your coverage before a crisis happens.

 Homes Need Both Power Strips & Whole House Surge Protection